davidmagbee/studious-parakeet/Methods.md

 </details>

 ###### Coming Soon...
-There is much more to this repository to come, so bookmark it and keep an eye out for new additions.
+- There is much more to this repository to come, so bookmark it and keep an eye out for new additions.

-If you'd like to make contributions to this repository, please contact the repository owner directly.
+- If you'd like to make contributions to this repository, please contact the repository owner directly.
+- For requested content subjects, please submit a pull request on the repository.